 Guitar exercises 10: Improvisation

-Conclusion: Is this all there is to learning the guitar?
+Conclusion: Is this all there is to learn the guitar?

-As you have probably noticed, learning the guitar is not a single skill but a set of skills combined together.
+As you may have noticed, learning to play the guitar is a set of skills that must be combined.

-Each exercise above covers one or more important aspects of guitar playing and if you realize that one (or more) of them is a weakness that’s holding your strengths back as described in the beginning of this lesson, start spending more practice time on that particular area.
+Each of the exercises above covers one or more important aspects of guitar playing, and if you realize that one (or more) of them is a weakness that is limiting your strengths, as described at the beginning of this lesson, begin focusing more practice time on that specific area.

-There are other areas we haven’t touched on here such as ear training, but the above cover many bases for electric guitar players.
+There are some topics we haven’t covered here, such as ear training, but the list above covers a lot of ground for electric guitar players.

 I may have gone to some extremes here, but what I want to drive home is that the basics of the guitar and the fundamentals of music are the same whatever your favorite genre/s but as you improve, start mastering the techniques mostly used in the style of music you want to express yourself in.